Willys Overland Crossley

 Willys Overland Crossley was a company jointly owned by Crossley Motors and Willys-Overland.
 They had factories in Stockport, England; Berlin, Germany; and Antwerp, Belgium.
 The company was formed in 1919 and continued until 1934.
 They manufactured cars, buses and trucks.

 In 1919, Crossley Motors and John North Willys on behalf of Willys-Overland agreed to set up a British operation to import, manufacture and sell a high volume of cars based on the Overland 4 model.
-Crossley Motors provided the Heaton Chapel, Stockport aircraft factory they had recently bought from the government after the end of World War 1.
-This factory was large enough to include a covered test track.
+Crossley Motors provided the Heaton Chapel, Stockport aircraft factory they had recently bought from the government after the end of World War I. This factory was large enough to include a covered test track.
 Production started in 1920 with the assembly of kits bought in from the Willys-Overland Canadian plant.
 WOC's first design contribution was to offer British bodies to fit the Model 4's chassis.
 The Willys-Knight sleeve-valve-engined car was also offered.

 In 1925, a version of the Willys-Overland Model 91 called the Overland 13.9 was produced using a Morris engine.
 This was joined later in the year by the six-cylinder Model 93.
 Sales did not reach expectations, and the company reported a large loss for the year.
-The company structure meant that responsibility for this loss fell on Crossley Motors, who had to sell the AVRO aircraft company to keep going.
+The company structure meant that responsibility for this loss fell on Crossley Motors, which had to sell the AVRO aircraft company to keep going.

 For 1926, the Whippet car was introduced, but like its forerunners, this car did not suit the British and European markets, and sales still failed to meet target.
 The company experimented with their own design of small car known as the X car.
 Prototypes were well received, but production was vetoed by John North Willys.